6 reasons why leveraged investing might be right for you

 In most countries, any money spent on interest as a result of borrowing to invest is nearly always a deductible expense.
 This is part of globally accepted best practice when it comes to taxation.
 Why?

-Favourable tax treatment is one of the many reasons that major corporates so readily borrow, and even if you’re not a major corporate, or even a business owner or property investor, the Inland Revenue Department (IRD) says:
+Favourable tax treatment is one of the many reasons major corporates so readily borrow, and even if you're not a major corporate, or even a business owner or property investor, the Inland Revenue Department (IRD) says:

 “You can claim interest on money you've borrowed to buy shares or to invest, as long as that investment will produce taxable income.”